 Although it is not possible to accurately estimate the extent of potential costs and losses, if any, management believes that the ultimate resolution of such contingencies would not have a material adverse effect on the Company's financial position.
 No contingent loss provision was recorded as at year-end.

-17. Key management personnel compensation
+17. Key Management personnel compensation

-The compensation of the senior management is paid through the financial services fees paid to the Broker (Note 10).
+The compensation of the senior management of the Manager/Administrator is paid through the financial services fees paid to the Broker (Note 9).